 The European security token market is evolving fast.
 Just in the course of 3 years – starting with the first reported security tokens in Europe in 2017 – the number of such assets grew a hundred times by 2020.

-According to a study conducted by the Frankfurt School of Finance and Management, Plutoneo, and Tangany, the European security token market is expected to grow approximately 81% annually over the next five years, and is projected to reach €918 billion by 2026.
+The Frankfurt School of Finance and Management, Plutoneo, and Tangany conducted a study that found the European security token market expects to grow approximately 81% annually over the next five years.
+The study projects the market will reach €918 billion by 2026.
 Its market volume could surpass the cryptocurrency industry in the next five years.

 The Legislative aspect

 Since ICOs began trending and evolved into STO mania, European and global regulators have worked to fit this new financial tool into existing rules.
 They also strive to adapt it to current laws.
 Starting in 2020, some EU nations introduced licenses for digital asset storage.
 Now, those countries develop laws enabling assets to be tokenized.

 In the early days, as the United States decides its path, European nations largely set the course.
 Truthfully, watching security tokens in Europe influenced Asian governments’ diverse responses too.
 Observation there inspired quite varied approaches across Asia as well.

 European Union level doesn’t provide a specific regulation on security token offerings at the moment.
 Nevertheless, STOs may be subject to various current EU securities rules and regulations.

 The European Commission issued a draft proposal for a regulation on crypto asset markets in September 2020.
 This proposal aimed to encourage the use of Distributed Ledger Technology in financial services.
 The Commission had conducted a consultation on crypto assets that ended in March 2020 before drafting the proposal.
 This regulation, which will include MiCA (Markets in Crypto-Assets), will be released by 2023 at the latest and will serve as a complement to the existing MiFID II regulation of traditional financial products and activities.